grassrootseconomics/org-website/content/Blog/2022-end-year.md

 *Kenya Red Cross - Refugees and IDPs*

 Bringing the concept of CICs to [refugees and IDPs](https://twitter.com/icha_krc/status/1598643609770856450) around Kenya.
 This is our third program with Kenya Red Cross’s innovation team and we’re really moved far together – developing a program quality toolkit that shapes our programs to date.
+Learnings from our partnership with Kenya Red Cross have convinced us to close any form of airdropping foreign tokens - and simply focus on community groups creating their [own vouchers](https://forms.gle/tFtJDPf4D4x5a3Cd7).

 **World Food Program – Kitui RCT**